 About Palatine Hill

-The Palatine Hill (Palatino) is considered to be the place where Rome was born.
-One of Rome’s seven hills, the Palatine Hill is closely linked with the city’s history and houses some of its most ancient and important sites.
+The Palatine Hill or Palatino is considered as the birthplace of Rome.
+One of Rome’s 7 hills, the Palatine Hill is closely linked with the city’s history and today houses some of its most ancient and important sites.

-Legend says that the twins Romulus and Remus were taken to Palatine Hill by a she-wolf who raised them.
-Here they founded a village which would become Rome.
+Legend has it that the twins Romulus and Remus were taken to Palatine Hill by the she-wolf who raised them, and here they founded a village which would become Rome.

-In a dispute over who was the rightful leader of the new settlement, Romulus eventually killed his brother at the Palatine Hill.
-Romulus thus became the namesake of Rome.
-Indeed, the Palatine Hill is where the earliest huts of Rome were found, supposedly built under the remit of Romulus.
+In a dispute over who was the rightful leader of the new settlement, Romulus eventually killed his brother at the Palatine Hill, thus becoming the namesake of Rome.
+Indeed, the Palatine Hill is where the earliest huts of Rome were found, supposedly built under the remit of Romulus himself.

-As it developed, the Palatine Hill became one of the most affluent areas in Ancient Rome and was already a coveted address by the first century BC during the Republic.
+As it developed, the Palatine Hill became one of the most affluent areas in Ancient Rome and was already a coveted address by the 1st century BC during the Republic.
 This continued under the Roman Empire, when the Palatine Hill was home to Rome’s most prominent figures.
-It was also where the first Emperor of the Roman Empire, Augustus was born in 63 BC.
+It was also where the first Emperor of the Roman Empire, Augustus, was born in 63 BC.